goatandsheep/McMaster_Notes/TRON_3TB4.md

 **Ethernet** uses <ins>destructive conflict resolution</ins> / destructive bitwise [arbitration](#arbitration).

+Prototols
-**Prototols**: how to interpret/represent a set of inputs
+: how to interpret/represent a set of inputs

+Slew Rate
-**Slew Rate**: rate of change of voltage / s; how jagged are your square waves?
+: rate of change of voltage / s; how jagged are your square waves?

+Baud Rate
-**Baud Rate**: number of signals; 1/period; clock frequency / L * P, L = length of signal = sync bit (i.e. 1) + segment1 + segment2, P = Prescaler
+: number of signals; 1/period; clock frequency / L * P, L = length of signal = sync bit (i.e. 1) + segment1 + segment2, P = Prescaler

+Differential BUS
-**Differential BUS**: when 2 wires travel along the same path, they experience the same external interference.
+: when 2 wires travel along the same path, they experience the same external interference.
 To determine the message, you need to find the difference between the 2 wires, so you actually end up subtracting out the interference

 ###Arbitration
-: *What will happen when you try to send multiple signals along the same wire?*
+> *What will happen when you try to send multiple signals along the same wire?*

 * **Non-destructive**: the smallest one will go first(i.e. 1011 before 1100), well...think dominant, not smaller
 * **Destructive**: no messages will be transmitted, so you need to retry a random number of times until you get it right

-**Start Of Message (SOM) Bit**: generally `0`
+Start Of Message (SOM) Bit
+: generally denoted by a `0`

 ###Polling